stephengeller/CV/README.md

 #### Reigate Grammar School, Surrey (September 2005 to 2012)

 - A Levels: AAAB in Politics, Theatre Studies, Music Technology and Maths
+- Grade 5 Music Theory
-- Captain of the schools' rugby 7s team and awarded overall player of the season (2012)
+- Captain of the schools' rugby 7s team and awarded overall player of the season (2012, final year)
 - Performed in leading roles in multiple school theatre productions